TovbinZ/UnifiedAI/README.md

 UnifiedAI
 =========

 UnifiedAI is a Python package that simplifies the usage of multiple AI APIs by providing a single, unified API.
-Currently, it supports OpenAI, Anthropic, and Google AI APIs.
+Currently, it supports OpenAI, Anthropic, Google, and Ollama AI APIs.

 ## Features